-This isn’t a new phenomenon for films screening at Sundance.
-The festival has been launching careers for years—going back to the Coen brothers first feature “Blood Simple,” which won the Grand Jury prize in 1985.
+The festival has been premiering eventual award winners, inspiring pricey distributor acquisitions, and launching careers for years—going back to the Coen brothers first feature “Blood Simple,” which won the Grand Jury prize in 1985.
+In 2022, Sundance screened over 100 feature films, shorts, interactive media, and more—both virtually and in satellite screenings.
+Read about this year’s fest here.

-This year, Sundance runs Jan.
-23–Feb.
-2 and will screen 118 feature films, as well as shorts, interactive media, and more.
-Our festival guide covers everything you need to know about the event.
+This festival guide covers everything you need to know about the annual event.
 Learn the history of the festival, how to submit your own work, and all the details on the prestigious awards.

 - When did the Sundance Film Festival start?